RovaEncoder/api-crud-nestjs/README.md

 - Allow authentication of a user via login / password

-- on an authenticated route, allow the search for a product by its barcode on the OpenFoodFacts API
+- On an authenticated route, allow the search for a product by its barcode on the OpenFoodFacts API

 - Allow user update